 Genevive Florence "Flossie" Corcoran (b.
 1882)

-Corrigan in some early reports.
-She was the
+some early coverage.
+She was the daughter of Alabama

-of two Clark Street saloons with well known boxing
+co-owner of two Clark Street saloons with well-known

-promoter Charles E. "Parson" Davies, as co-owner in
+boxing promoter Charles E. "Parson" Davies and of

 ward, if there was a fight or an election that